MathSocUNSW/MathSocUNSW.github.io/_pages/careers-guide.md

 Further, there are exciting new fields that push the envelope of what was thought possible.
 For instance, the field of biostatistics is opening up new areas of research that uses statistics and mathematics to quantify results.
 In a similar vein, the School of Mathematics and Statistics hosts an applied research centre that applies mathematics to the real world.
 The Australian Centre for Commercial Mathematics tackles real-world problems in transportation and logistics, energy, mining and even manufacturing – by applying a mathematical method to solve problems.

 Moreover, the Australian Mathematical Sciences Institute publish a spectacular recurring magazine called “Maths ad(d)s”, which showcases job advertisements looking for mathematics or statistics trained graduates.
-See them [here.](https://amsi.org.au/publication-categories/publications/maths-adds-pub/)
+See them [here.](https://amsi.org.au/publication-categories/publications/maths-adds-pub/) <!-- FIXME Link is dead-->

 Mathematicians are constantly needed in a more complex society, and are prized for their analytic and problem solving skills – along with their mastery of numbers.
 Let’s face it, not a lot of people are undaunted by numbers.